 Members of the public: Donations may be made online or by check payable to the State Bar of California.
-If paying by check, please write “Justice Gap Fund” in the memo line to ensure your payment is directed to the correct fund.
+If paying by check, please write “Justice Gap Fund” in the memo line to ensure that your payment is directed to the correct fund.

 Online payments will receive email acknowledgment of receipt.
 If paying by check, the State Bar will send a letter confirming receipt once your contribution is processed.
 Please allow up to 30 days for acknowledgment of receipt when paying by check.

-Mail checks to the following address:
+Please mail checks to the following address:

-Office of Access & Inclusion – Justice Gap Fund
+Office of Access & Inclusion–Justice Gap Fund

 The State Bar of California